 Small business owners aren’t people.
-Well, at least that’s how the current regulatory environment makes it seem.
+Well, at least that’s how the current regulatory environment portrays them.
 Congress pretty much left the small business community out in the cold by not including credit cards branded for business use within the scope of the Credit CARD Act of 2009.
 That might not seem like too big of a deal at first, but consider all the CARD Act has done for consumers in recent years.

-The law’s bans on bait-and-switch pricing, exorbitant fees and shady accounting practices have resulted in not only a more transparent credit card marketplace, but also a two percentage-point reduction in the cost of credit between 2008 and 2012 as well as a $6 decrease in the average late fee and a near elimination of over-limit fees, according to the Consumer Financial Protection Bureau.
+The law’s bans on bait-and-switch pricing, exorbitant fees and shady accounting practices have resulted in not only a more transparent credit card marketplace, but also a two percentage-point reduction in the cost of credit between 2008 and 2012, according to the Consumer Financial Protection Bureau.
+There has also been a, a $6 decrease in the average late fee, which has saved consumers $1.5 billion as of 2013, and a near elimination of over-limit fees that saved consumers $2.5 billion in 2012 alone.

 The good news is that a number of major credit card issuers have taken it upon themselves to proactively extend certain key CARD Act protections to their suite of small business offers.
 Understanding which issuers have adopted which protections is beneficial not only to small business owners shopping for a credit card, but also to consumers and investors who are seeking to understand which major banks are most sophisticated and best suited to see the regulatory writing on the wall.